ahryho/psychoGxE/README.md

 ## Results and additional information

-Results are stored on the MPIP computational cluster: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/output/`.
+Project outcomes are stored on the MPIP computational cluster.

-For additional information on methodology, results and limitations, please refer to the [manuscript]().
+For additional information on methodology, results and limitations, please refer to the [slides]().